Bastiantigelaar/PYVISA_SIGLENT/README.md

 # The scope GUI
 ## important:

-- the main.py runs the gui-
+- the main.py runs the gui
 - the magic is placed in appclass.py

 # currently working on